 A company’s level of employee collaboration is an important factor in workers feeling engaged in their work and workplace.

-But simultaneously, the level of employee engagement influences effective collaboration.
-After all, disengaged or poorly engaged employees have little motivation to invest time and effort in collaborating.
+The relationship runs both ways.
+Engagement also shapes collaboration.
+Disengaged or poorly engaged employees have little motivation to invest time and effort in working with others.

-This article reviews what generates a company culture where employees thrive, followed by 10 strategies for how to maximize employee collaboration and engagement through technology.
+This article covers what builds a company culture where employees thrive, followed by 10 ways to improve employee collaboration and engagement through technology.

 Gallup defines employee engagement as “the involvement and enthusiasm of employees in both their work and workplace.”